philippneugebauer/pizza_orders/README.md

 Even though such gems are a great indicator for problems, common sense must be applied for its usefulness instead of rigid following.
 Anyway, such rules need to be agreed on within the team.

+## Differences to UI Wireframe

+I allowed myself to improve the wireframe.
+I cleaned up the design and left out information that is not important for the user like the ID.
+Even more, discount codes and promotions are only displayed if they are used so that the user doesn't need to scan the full text.

 ## Domain Model

 ![domain model image](domain_model.png)